§ 4a Residence Act

 1. Employer obligations regarding the employment of foreign nationals (Section 4a of the Residence Act)

 Employers' obligations regarding the employment of foreign nationals are regulated in Section 4a, Paragraph 5 of the Residence Act .
 However, these obligations only concern residence law obligations and labor migration law.
 These obligations must be distinguished from employer obligations regarding social security, tax, and labor law when employing foreign nationals.
 These obligations are not addressed in this article.
-This article only addresses the migration law perspective of the employment of foreign nationals .
+This article only addresses the migration law perspective of employing foreign nationals .

 2.1 Duty to check upon hiring